Visit Our Website

 A Long-term Environmental Commitment

-Blatchford's commitment to responsible environmental development began long before deconstruction work started on the site last year.
+Blatchford's commitment to responsible environmental development began long before deconstruction work started on the site.
 Since 1985, extensive testing has occurred at the site to identify any areas of contamination.
 With 30 years of data available, the City is well positioned to successfully remediate any areas of concern.

 Working with private consultants, the City has completed a thorough environmental assessment of the land including a historical review, site testing and soil sampling.

 As we move forward with developing the site, the City recognizes the responsibility to manage any potential environmental risks to ensure a safe and healthy environment.

 The Phase I Environmental Site Assessment identified 15 building locations on the site that will need additional pre-demolition or post-demolition investigation.

 The environmental concerns associated with these buildings generally relates to the historic use of the buildings and the past storage of waste liquids.
 It is anticipated that remediation will need to take place below certain buildings.
 The Environmental Site Assessment has shown no contamination in the center of the site.